About

 Jason Seegert

-Jason is a Managing Director at Accenture Song, leading one of the firm’s largest global agency accounts.
-He specializes in marketing and commerce strategy, transformation, and operations, working with some of the world’s most impactful brands and advertisers.
-Jason played a key role on the Campaign Steering Committee for Wittenberg University’s successful “Having Light” campaign, which exceeded its $100 million fundraising goal in 2022.
-He resides in Park City, Utah, where he actively volunteers with the Park City Sailing Association.
-Jason holds a B.A. in East Asian Studies and Finance from Wittenberg University.
-He was a Freeman Foundation Scholar at Kansai Gaidai University in Osaka, Japan, in 2002 and earned a certificate in Disruptive Strategy from Harvard Business School.
+Jason earned a B.A. in Management and East Asian Studies from Wittenberg University.
+In 2002, he was honored as a Freeman Foundation Scholar at Kansai Gaidai University in Osaka, Japan, and in 2017, studied Disruptive Strategy at Harvard Business School with Clay Christensen.
 During his undergraduate years, Jason served as High Iota and High Delta at Nu Zeta Zeta.
-He has also contributed to the Fraternity as an Impact Leadership coach and was a member of the Student Advisory Committee and Young Alumni Council.
+He also served the Fraternity as an Impact Leadership coach and was a member of the Student Advisory Committee and Young Alumni Council.

 Board of Directors – Secretary